Maintaining your pool at home

 Algae are small organisms that multiply rapidly and can form slimy, green floating material or coat surfaces.
 They are very common organisms brought in by rain, wind, soil or even on swimwear and cleaning equipment.

 Good pool maintenance can prevent algae growth.
 In pools disinfected with chlorine, the presence of algae is an indicator that free chlorine is not being properly maintained.
-If algae is present ensure that disinfectant and pH levels are within the recommended range.
+If algae

 Algae can also be controlled by the use of an algaecide, but if algae persist consult your pool supplier.